-In this paper we propose to extend the representation of monophonic melodies as sequences of pitches and durations [2].
+We propose to extend the representation of monophonic melodies as sequences of pitches and durations [2].
 In the context of polyphonic music, notes that occur at the same time are grouped to form a quotiented sequence.
 Each vertex of the quotiented sequence is labelled by the pitch and the duration of each note.
 The pitch is coded according to the difference with the tonic (in semitones), so that the algorithms proposed are transposition invariant.
-The
+The tonic of the piece considered has to be known beforehand.
+The duration is coded in sixteenth note values.